 In a city of 4 lakh inhabitants, employed ones are 1 lakh who are earning money.
 These one lakh income earners are responsible for the remaining three lakh residents.
 Assume that each working person has three dependents.
 Any mishap with this person can lead to loss of income for the remaining dependent members, and result in long-enduring distress and poverty for them.

-To safeguard the citizens from such a future, the city estimated the magnitude of funds they need to pool for supporting the dependents of those who meet a premature death.
+To safeguard citizens, the city estimated the funds needed to support dependents in case of premature death.
+They aimed to secure their future and protect against unforeseen events.
 Estimating that out of 1 lakh working population, expect at least two die each year prematurely.
 It estimating that a family of three needs approximately Rs.
 20 Lakh to survive and complete their educational goals and thus, the city must maintain a pool of at least Rs.
 40 lakh each year, to support such families.
+The income earners must share the pool burden equally, and thus they all get to pay a premium of Rs.
+40 each year to safeguard the future of their dependents.

 Additional read: What are the advantages to a borrower to buy credit life insurance